Beyond Objects: Environment is about more than objects. What sounds fill the space? Ambient noises? Loud music? A series of unexpected explosions?

 • Experience the cacophony – push them to explore all the different types of sound: words, mechanics, organics, ambiance, etc.

-SPACE JUMP – A short form game focused on exploring Atmosphere.
-One player enters stage, miming their reaction to an atmosphere (temp, precipitation, pressure, etc.).
-A second player enters, signifying a new scene.
-This player sets up a new atmosphere and both players react to it / exist in it.
-A third player enters and sets up a new atmosphere for all three players to react to.
+BIOSPHERE (a tweak of SPACE JUMP) – A short form game focused on exploring Atmosphere.
+One player enters stage, miming their reaction to an atmosphere (temp, precipitation, pressure, etc.) – ex: shivering and saying, “It’s so cold in the arctic zone.”
+A second player enters and changes which room of the Biosphere the two players are in – ex: trying to cover her head while saying, “Stupid rain forest area.”
+Player One must immediately accept Player Two’s new reality.
+A third player enters and establishes a brand new atmosphere for all three players to accept and react to.
 Repeat with a fourth and fifth player.
-Then have the fifth player leave stage to return the remaining players to the fourth scene.
+Then have the fifth player leave stage to return the remaining players to the fourth atmosphere/environment.
 Then the fourth player leaves, returning the scene to the third atmosphere.
 Repeat until the initial player is back in the initial atmosphere/environment.